quchangle1/quchangle1.github.io/_pages/about.md

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 My first-author paper ‘‘KuaiLive: A Real-time Interactive Dataset for Live Streaming Recommendation’’ and our paper ‘‘Learning to Retrieve from Agent Trajectories’’ are accepted by **([SIGIR 2026](https://sigir2026.org/en-AU))**!
 - *2026.01*: &nbsp;🎉🎉 Our paper ‘‘Room matters: Dynamic room-level collaboration information modeling for live streaming recommendation’’ is accepted by **([WWW 2026](https://www2026.thewebconf.org/))**!
 - *2025.08*: &nbsp;🎉🎉 My first-author paper ‘‘Uplift-RAG: Uplift-Driven Knowledge Preference Alignment for Retrieval-Augmented Generation’’ is accepted by **([EMNLP 2025 Findings](https://2025.emnlp.org/))**!
 - *2025.05*: &nbsp;🎉🎉 Our paper ‘‘Retrieving Intent-covering Demonstrations for Clarification Generation in Conversational Search Systems’’ is accepted by **([KDD 2025](https://kdd2025.kdd.org/))**!